 years lamenting the destruction of these cemeteries.
 Portions of the site

-area already been paved over or built upon, and now the City of Edmonton
+are already paved over or built upon, and now the City of Edmonton plans

-plans to put High-Density Housing on an area known to have undisturbed
+to put High-Density Housing on an area known to have undisturbed graves.

 Tell the city what you think of this.